ejfeldman7/pizza_vision/README.md

 - Notebooks for natural language processing: pizza_nmf_location
 - Notebooks for making a recommendation app: combined_pizza_recs, streamlit_pizza_vision

+## Ih the web_app folder you will find:
+All pickles of data and models along with a .py file for the Streamlit app to run on

 ## In the Visuals folder you will find:

 An assortment of visuals used for the presentation